 "Welcome to the Moulin Rouge!"
 That’s how cabaret owner Harold Zidler greets audiences arriving at Moulin Rouge!
 The Musical in London.
 And it’s potentially how the similarly named Charles Zidler also greeted patrons more than 100 years ago.
 Both Moulin Rouge!
-The Musical, and the 2001 Baz Luhrmann, take their name from a real Parisian nightclub where can-can dance was born.
+The Musical, and the 2001 Baz Luhrmann film, take their name from a real Parisian nightclub where can-can dance was born.

 The main story of Moulin Rouge!
 The Musical is pure fiction: A writer and a showgirl fall into a forbidden romance that’s threatened by, among other things, a jealous Duke whose money keeps the club afloat.
 They also sing lots of contemporary pop songs that wouldn’t be written for another 100 years.

 But Luhrmann and the musical’s creators did borrow from some actual French history to recreate the world of the Moulin Rouge for the musical.
 There’s plenty of can-can in the show, and a grand display of glitzy sets, costumes, and music that reflects the real cultural renaissance of late 19th-century France.
 Learn more about the social, artistic, and even medical history that’s reflected in the spectacular spectacular.

 The decade leading up to 1900 are known as the “fin de siècle” (literally translating to “end of the century”).
 These years fall smack in the middle of France’s Belle Époque (“Beautiful Epoch”), which stretched from the 1870s to the outbreak of World War I in 1914.